Nama-Venkata-Vishwak/DBMS_Project_Gym_Databse_Managemant/README.md

 # DBMS_Project_Gym_Databse_Managemant
-This is a SQL Based Project for managing the data of a GYM
+This is a SQL Based Project for managing the data of a GYM and its customers.
-## Group Memeber Details
+## Group Member Details
 Nama Venkata Vishwak     - RA1911032010029

 Mehul Bokdia             - RA1911032010043